 -Adapted from DOE press release.

 This post was updated on Dec.
-10 with the addition of photos and information from Ken Hon about UH Hilo contribution to the tours.
+10 with information from Ken Hon about UH Hilo contribution to the tours and the addition of photos below.

 Photos by Darcy Bevins from UH Hilo Center for the Study of Active Volcanoes: